 Both Whitney and I enjoy tracking things and counting steps has been an on and off obsession over the past years.
 One day, I called her and said something ridiculous like, “I hope you don’t want to do anything with me before Baby Brigade because I walked 17,000 steps today so I’ll be on the couch.”
 Being in the middle of my maternity leave, I thought this was a totally normal thing to say.

-Whit recommends the Omron pedometer (pictured above, only about $17) because it has a memory function that lets you look at the past 7 days worth of data.
+Whit recommends the Omron pedometer (their best seller is only about $40 but this basic one is only $17) which has a memory function that lets you look at the past 7 days worth of data.
 Additionally, it tracks both your total daily steps and your aerobic steps, or those that were part of a 10 minute or more walk.
-I’ve also amped up the geekery with the Nintendo DS pedometer nugget.
-No DS?
-No problem.
-Advanced geekery and insight into your daily activity level with the fancy fitbit (for about $99, it tracks calories burned, steps taken, distance traveled and sleep quality).
-More fun with data!
+We’ve also amped up the geekery by having the Fitbit activity monitor and Misfit Shine monitor (both also track sleep!), and the Nintendo DS pedometer nugget.
+The monitors cost about $99 and track calories burned, steps taken, and distance traveled in addition to sleep quality.

 Do you, would you, could you count your steps?!
 Let us know we’re not alone!